thomastech/SunPower-Web-Monitor/README.md

 1. Launch your favorite browser and visit URL http://172.27.153.1

 2. Confirm that a ``403 Forbidden`` error is displayed.
-It means that the IP is valid, but installer access is disabled by SunPower.
+It means that the IP is valid, but further access is disabled by SunPower.
 Despite sounding grim, the 403 error is good news.
 > ⚠️If a Connection Timeout occurs then there is a problem with your Ethernet configuration or connection.

 3. Next, visit the following URL and confirm it replies with a devices list: